You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Marketing director Antoine Dodet created an event covered extensively by the media to promote Valrhona chocolate to the wider public, known as Les Nuits du Chocolat (or “Chocolate Nights”).
 In 1987, makers created busts of famous people, while in 1989, Valrhona worked with Parisian fashion designers to organize a fashion show.
 The Paco Rabanne dress designed entirely in chocolate by Christian Constant caused a sensation.
 It was clear that chocolate had become an unbridled artistic medium.

 L’École du Grand Chocolat was founded in Tain l’Hermitage.
 It enabled Valrhona to share its expertise with makers and chefs.
 As a center of excellence for chocolate, L’École Valrhona has become a real hub of creativity and innovation, and it’s here that the industry’s latest inspirations form and grow.
-Three other Écoles have opened since 1989, Tokyo in 2007, Viroflay in 2010 and Brooklyn in 2015.
+Three other Écoles have opened since 1989, Tokyo in 2007, Brooklyn in 2015 and Paris in 2022.

 Valrhona co-founded the Pastry World Cup with Gabriel Paillasson, reaffirming its commitment to gastronomy professions.
 This competition (the final of which takes place every other year at SIRHA) has shone a spotlight on many new talents and shaped several generations of pastry chefs.